 Absolute neutrophil count ^a Absolute lymphocyte count ^a

 Hemoglobin Platelet count

 Total white cell count

 Absolute eosinophil count ^a

-Note: For coagulation parameters, activated partial thromboplas at Baseline on Day 0 (unless all Screening laboratory hem Day 0), and as clinically indicated.
+Note: For coagulation parameters, activated partial thromboplastin time and international normalized ratio are to be assessed at Baseline on Day 0 (unless all Screening laboratory hematology assessments are performed within 3 days prior to Day 0), and as clinically indicated.

 ^a Can be recorded as absolute counts or as percentages.
-Abs as percentage.
-Total white cell count therefore has to be pr olute counts will be calculated by data management if entered ovided.
+Absolute counts will be calculated by data management if entered as percentage.
+Total white cell count therefore has to be provided.

 Table 6Urinalysis

-Bilirubin Ketones Blood pH

 Bilirubin Ketones

+Blood pH

 Color and appearance Protein

 Glucose Specific gravity